the-events-calendar/the-events-calendar/readme.txt

 == Add-Ons ==

 But wait: there's more!
-We've got a whole stable of plugins available to help you kick ass at what you do.
+We've got a whole stable of plugins available to help you be awesome at what you do.
 Check out a full list of the products below, and over at the <a href="http://m.tri.be/2a" target="_blank">Modern Tribe website.</a>

 Our Free Plugins: